conda-forge/conda-forge-repodata-patches-feedstock/recipe/patch_yaml/README.md

   has_depends: numpy?( *)  # matches 'numpy' or 'numpy 5.6' but not 'numpy-blah'
   has_depends: numpy  # matches "numpy" exactly (i.e., no pins)

+  # has specific constraints as either a list or a single key
+  has_constrains: numpy*  # matches 'numpy', 'nump-blah', or 'numpy 5.6'
+  has_constrains: numpy?( *)  # matches 'numpy' or 'numpy 5.6' but not 'numpy-blah'
+  has_constrains: numpy  # matches "numpy" exactly (i.e., no pins)

   # single value for a key that should match
   <repodata key>: <value>
   version: 1.0.0